 If you can only visit one swimming pool in Vancouver, it should be Kits Pool.
 It is the zenith, the sight to see, the pool.

 Situated on the water in the heart of Kitsilano, the Kits Pool stretches out along the water, an extension of Kitsilano Beach (one of Vancouver's Top 5 Beaches).
-At 137 meters (150 yards), it’s Canada’s longest pool—almost three times longer than an Olympic pool—and Vancouver’s only heated salt water pool.
+At 137 meters (150 yards), it’s North America’s longest pool—almost three times longer than an Olympic pool—and it's Vancouver’s only heated salt water pool.

 Getting to Kitsilano Pool